Brykl/JSONer/README.md

 # JSONer
-Frontend application which show a json file.
+Frontend application which visualitation a json file.